dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 * Setting `EnableForHttps` to `true` is a security risk.
 See [Compression with HTTPS](#risk) in this article for more information.
 * [`app.UseResponseCompression`](xref:Microsoft.AspNetCore.Builder.ResponseCompressionBuilderExtensions.UseResponseCompression%2A) must be called ***before*** any middleware that compresses responses.
 For more information, see <xref:fundamentals/middleware/index#middleware-order>.
-* Use a tool such as [Firefox Browser Developer](https://www.mozilla.org/firefox/developer/) or [Postman](https://www.getpostman.com/) to set the `Accept-Encoding` request header and examine the response headers, size, and body.
+* Use a tool such as [Firefox Browser Developer](https://www.mozilla.org/firefox/developer/) to set the `Accept-Encoding` request header and examine the response headers, size, and body.

 Submit a request to the sample app without the `Accept-Encoding` header and observe that the response is uncompressed.
 The `Content-Encoding` header isn't in the Response Headers collection.